tmbattey-2021/Duke_rails_final/README.md

 ---

-# Oracle SQL
+# SQL

-Please edit this README.md file and provide your answers below
+Please edit this README.md file and provide your answers below.
+The datatypes are Oracle, but feel free to use any variant of SQL.

 1. Below is a table containing information about protocols within the Duke Institutional Review Board (IRB) Application.
 	Write a query that selects distinct studies currently approved by the IRB that might be trauma-related (based on title).